Unheard of roughly a decade ago, Costa Maya is quickly becoming a favorite of passengers.

 Book an Open Bar Pass at a Beach Restaurant

-Similar to Maya Chan, there are several beach bars/restaurants that offer tables, loungers and umbrellas right on the beach… and unlimited drinks.
+Similar to Maya Chan but not near as secluded, there are several beach bars/restaurants in the main town of Mahahual that offer tables, loungers and umbrellas right on the beach… and unlimited drinks.
 One such place is Jaime’s at the Blue Reef and another is the YAYA Beach Club.
 These restaurants offer an easy way to relax during your port stop, even though your memories might be a little hazy after spending all day here.

 Get Your Souvenir Photo in Front of the Costa Maya Sign